CHERTS/zabbix_44x_next/RHELINSTALL.md

 If use Nginx + PHP-FPM:

-Edit file /etc/php-fpm.d/zabbix.conf, uncomment and set the right timezone for you.
+Edit file /etc/php-fpm.d/zabbix.conf, uncomment and set the right timezone for you
 ~~~~
-; php_value[date.timezone] = Europe/Riga
+php_value[date.timezone] = Europe/Riga
 ~~~~

-Start php-fpm processes and make it start at system boot.
+Start php-fpm processes and make it start at system boot
 ~~~~
 systemctl enable php-fpm
 systemctl start php-fpm